rodw/stew/README.md

 will extract the [Dublin Core metadata](http://dublincore.org/documents/dcq-html/) from a document by selecting every `<meta>` tag found in the `<head>` that has a `name` attribute that starts with `DC.` or `DC:` (ignoring case).

+Stew is often used as a toolkit for "screen-scraping" web pages (extracting data from HTML and XML documents).

 (The name "stew" is inspired by the Python library [BeautifulSoup](http://www.crummy.com/software/BeautifulSoup/), Simon Willison's [soupselect](http://code.google.com/p/soupselect/) extension of *BeautifulSoup*, and Harry Fuecks' [Node.js port](https://github.com/harryf/node-soupselect) of *soupselect*.
 [Stew](https://github.com/rodw/stew) is a meatier soup.)

 ## Installing